cloudcaptainai/helium_flutter/README.md

 See this [Flutter documentation](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers) for more details.

 **Note -** You can still use Cocoapods for your dependencies if preferred.
-If you need to disable Swift Package Manager dependencies after having enabled it, refer to that same [Flutter documentation](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers#how-to-turn-off-swift-package-manager). _(Flutter version 3.24 or higher still required)_
+If you need to disable Swift Package Manager dependencies after having enabled it, refer to that same [Flutter documentation](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers#how-to-turn-off-swift-package-manager).

+### iOS Settings

-Note that Helium requires a deployment target of iOS 14 or higher.
+Helium requires a deployment target of iOS 14 or higher.
 This can be specified by setting it in your `ios/Podfile`with:

 ```
 platform :ios, '14.0'
 ```

+If you still see errors related to minimum iOS version, consider updating to 14.0 or higher [directly in the Xcode project](https://docs.flutter.dev/packages-and-plugins/swift-package-manager/for-app-developers#how-to-use-a-swift-package-manager-flutter-plugin-that-requires-a-higher-os-version).

 ## Configuration